KILTprotocol/spec-ext-credential-api/readme.md

 interface GlobalKilt {
     /** `extensionId` references the extension on the `GlobalKilt` object but is not used by the dApp */
     [extensionId: string]: InjectedWindowProvider

+    /** Container for meta-information about the dApp */
+    meta: {
+        /** Versions of the various specifications this dApp adheres to */
+        versions: {
+            /** MUST equal the version of this specification the dApp adheres to */
+            credentials: '3.0'
+        }
+    }
 }

 interface InjectedWindowProvider {